mat-ruszczycky/practice-react-todo/README.md

 - The application is web-based only and will not include native iOS or Android versions.

 # Architecture Design
+Identify the essential components of the product and analyze their interconnections.

 ## UI Mock-up
 ![FPO](./docs/images/fpo.png)